qmacro/qmacro.github.io/_posts/2020-06-07-remote-mount-setup-on-the-pi.markdown

 _This post documents what I did to set up mount points for, and connect to, an Apple Airport Time Capsule here on my homelab network and also my Google Drive._

 My interest in Raspberry Pis has increased over the last few months, and I've taken delivery of a couple of Pi Zero W models and another Pi 4, all from [The Pi Hut](https://thepihut.com/), which I can heartily recommend.
 Using the Pis more often, I wanted to connect them to some remote storage, specifically my old but still relevant network storage device - an Airport Time Capsule from Apple - and also be able to seamlessly read and write files on my Google Drive.
 This short post documents what I did, so I can refer back to it if I need to do it again.
-Perhaps it might also be useful for you too.
+Perhaps it might be useful for you too.

 Here's the relevant section from a `tree -L 2` in my home directory: